brianbruggeman/semrel/README.md

 - [x] Display the current version with --current
 - [x] Create a specific bump rule with --rule=<prefix>=patch|minor|major to create a custom rule
 - [x] Search through the commit history to find the last version bump
-- [ ] Search through the commit history to collect all of the previous commits since the last version bump
+- [ ] Search through the commit history to collect all of the previous commits since the last relevant version bump on the same level as the current bump rule

 Ideal
 - [ ] Display the commits that are used to produce the new version --log
+- [ ] Display the release notes --notes
 - [ ] Display manifest file with --manifest
 - [ ] Update the manifest file with --update
 - [ ] Create a commit with --commit